chef/chef-web-docs/chef_master/source/resource_launchd.rst

    **Ruby Type:** Hash

    A Hash of key value pairs used to create the launchd property list.

+   New in Chef Client 12.19.
+Was previously named ``hash`` in earlier versions.

 ``provider``
    **Ruby Type:** Chef::Provider::Launchd